 The current extent of schools and their grounds are shown on the proposals map.
 It is important to ensure that they remain available for educational use throughout the Plan period to allow for potential expansion of schools and retain open space for potential community use.
-At the same time, there is an identified need during the period of this Plan to provide for at least one new primary school to meet increased demand for school places arising from growth.
-A site has been granted permission as part of the Langarth development and there is a reserved site at Lowen Bre adjacent to Halbullock Moor.
-The retention of these school sites unless confirmed surplus is imperative.
+At the same time, there is an identified need during the period of this Plan to provide for at least one new primary school to meet increased demand for school places arising from growth, as well as need for additional secondary places.
+Sites have been granted permission as part of the Langarth development .
+The retention of tis school site unless confirmed surplus is imperative.